rcunday/sample-cypress/README.md

 # Sample Cypress Test Script

 This is a simplified example that is a learning excercise to gain a better understanding of [Cypress.io](https://www.cypress.io/) testing.
-This example leverages the public Cypress.io kitchen website and was forked from [Cypress Example Kitchen Sink] (https://github.com/cypress-io/cypress-example-kitchensink/)
+This example directly leverages the public Cypress.io kitchen website and was based on [Cypress Example Kitchen Sink] (https://github.com/cypress-io/cypress-example-kitchensink/) rather than spinning up a local instance of the web application.

 ```bash